 - Political belief, political association or political activity

 - Social disadvantage

 Filing a complaint

 Any person who believes that they have been discriminated against may file a complaint.
 You can contact or go to any of the three MHRC offices in Manitoba in Winnipeg, Brandon and The Pas.
-The MHRC’s intake staff will assist you with the process which begins with assessing your concern and determining if it is covered by The Code.
+The MHRC’s intake staff will assist you with the process, which begins with assessing your concern and determining if The Code covers it.
 Be ready with details and be clear and concise with your information so that the staff can offer you the best assistance to assess and resolve your complaint.
 You may have to fill out a form or provide information using a specific format.
 You can ask for assistance from the nearest immigrant serving organization if you need help in filing a complaint.